Matt Brown (fighter): Ultimate Fighting Championship

+Fight Circus

+In 2024, Brown acted as a referee for The Ultimate Dick Kicking Championships, a crotch kicking competition organized by Full Metal Dojo's Fight Circus in Thailand.
+Some fans compared the event to Dana White's Power Slap.
+Brown reposted the footage of the event to his X account and seemingly endorsed groin-kicking over slapfighting by adding the caption: "So much for power slap!
+"This shit is next level!"

+On January 12, 2025, Brown acted as the partner of UFC Hall of Famer Mark Coleman when he returned to the ring and competed at Fight Circus 12 in Phuket, Thailand in a "wheelchair boxing match" against the CEO of the promotion Jon Nutt.
+Brown was pushing Coleman around the ring, as both fighters were strapped into a wheelchair and were pushed by their cornermen.
+At the end of the fight, both men stood up from their wheelchairs and Coleman knocked out Nutt at the last second.
+Brown also competed in the event and fought "Blobtang" in a Muaythai match.

 Personal life

-Matt Brown is the owner of Immortal Martial Arts Center and the Co-founder and Co-owner of Immortal Coffee.
+Matt Brown is the owner of Immortal Martial Arts Center, and the co-founder and Co-owner of Immortal Coffee.

 Before fighting professionally, Brown was a personal trainer.

 Brown is an avid heavy metal fan, and was in the crowd when former Pantera guitarist Dimebag Darrell was murdered on stage while performing with his new band Damageplan on December 8, 2004.
 Brown approached heavy metal vocalist Jamey Jasta of the band Hatebreed to write his UFC entrance theme song.
 The song, titled "The Immortal", was released on iTunes on March 10, 2015.

 Brown also appears on The Great MMA Debate podcast alongside Mark Coleman, Damon Martin, and Jeremy Loper.

 On the morning of May 15, 2016, in Curitiba, Brazil, Brown was attacked in public by his former jiu-jitsu coach Rodrigo Botti.
 The assault began in the hotel lobby where Brown was staying, and escalated outside where it was witnessed by a number of bystanders.
 The attack was captured on video and Botti was detained by another man until the police arrived at the scene.

 After his fight with Jake Ellenberger, Brown recalled having serious post-concussion symptoms, often slurring speech and having trouble with short-term memory.
 His wife, Colleen Brown, has also stated that Matt's memory is "not as sharp as it once was".
 He stated he has doubts continuing to fight due to his concussion.
 Months later he was knocked out by Donald Cerrone via headkick.

 Brown's moniker, "The Immortal", was coined by his friends after his drug overdose and near death experience.